-Journeys to Wisconsin from south of the border
+Immigrant Journeys from South of the Border

 "Immigrant Journeys from South of the Border ¡Mi travesía hasta Wisconsin!" the traveling exhibit, was produced by Wisconsin Humanities in partnership with Centro Hispano of Dane County.
 The two organizations came together as natural allies in strengthening community ties and building understanding among neighbors.
 This is a project of Wisconsin Humanities with funding from the National Endowment for the Humanities and the Alumni Circle of Wisconsin Humanities.

 A digital storytelling project celebrating the humanity in each of our stories.Learn More ➞

 Wisconsin’s emissary for poetry, creativity, and artistic expression across the state.Learn More ➞

 Radio shorts celebrating Wisconsin through the diverse perspectives of its people.Learn More ➞

 Odyssey Beyond Bars